 Since the dawn of the Internet, businesses have been on a quest for the cheapest advertising options to drive qualified prospects to their websites.
-First came banner ads, then flashing banner ads, then Overture pay-per-click ads, then Google AdWords, and eventually Facebook Ads…
+First came banner ads, then flashing banner ads, then Overture pay-per-click ads, then Google Ads, eventually Facebook Ads…

 Fishing vs. Catching Fish

 As you probably know, anyone can go down to a pond, lake, river, or ocean with a rod and “go fishing.”
 But unless you know what you’re doing, you’re not likely going to catch many fish.

 That’s because catching fish requires you to understand the best locations where fish are likely to be.
 Plus, you need to know the best times of the day when fish are more likely feeding.
 You should also know which lures to use based on the type of fish you’re trying to catch and what those fish are feeding on at that point in the season.
 Oh, and if you catch that fish, then you better have the right hook, fishing line, reel, and pole so that you’re able to reel the fish in without the line breaking.

 As you can see, the seemingly simple act of fishing gets fairly complicated as you get more serious about actually catching a fish.

 And there’s no one trick or one secret lure… it’s the combination of all the factors listed above that must be working together for you to catch that Instagram-worthy lunker.

 Of course, the same is true with Facebook Ads.
 There is unfortunately no one trick or one secret ad or one secret targeting checkbox you need to click on.